pip-services/pip-services-docs/content/en/python/commons/data/string_value_map.md

 #### get_as_type
-Converts map element into a value defined by specied typecode.
+Converts map element into a value defined by a specied typecode.
 If conversion is not possible it returns default value for the specified type.

 > get_as_type(value_type: [TypeCode](../../convert/type_code), key: str): Any